AET-CS/aet-cs.github.io/white/2026/research/proposal_skeleton.md

 # Written Proposal Skeleton

 This is *not* a grading rubric, but a scaffold to help you organize your written proposal.
 Create a Proposal by filling in each section below.
-One-to-three paragapsh is probably the right amount of text for each.
+One-to-three paragaphs is probably the right amount of text for each.
 Export your markdown to pdf via pandoc.

 ## 1. Title